kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_1.md

 **Table 1-1.
 SERE proficiencies**

+- Survival
+	- Protection
+	- Sustenance
+	- Survival medicine
+	- Navigation
+- Evasion
+	- Capture avoidance
+	- Detection avoidance
+	- Recognition avoidance
+	- Communication
+	- Recovery
-***Survival Evasion Resistance Escape***
+- Resistance

-Protection.
-Sustenance.
-Survival medicine.
-Navigation.

-Capture avoidance.
-Detection avoidance.
-Recognition avoidance.
-Communication.
-Recovery.

-Organization.
-Exploitation resistance.
-Captivity communication.
-Health.
-Honor.

-Restraint defeat.
-Cell defeat.
-Building defeat.
-Installation defeat.
+	- Organization
+	- Exploitation resistance
+	- Captivity communication
+	- Health
+	- Honor
+- Escape
+	- Restraint defeat
+	- Cell defeat
+	- Building defeat
+	- Installation defeat

 The recovery of isolated personnel and their return to friendly control is dependent upon their ability to employ relevant knowledge and skills of the survival proficiencies tailored to their operational environment.

 **SURVIVAL MEDICINE**

 Survival medicine is characterized by remote and improvised care of isolated personnel with routine or exotic physical or psychological illnesses or trauma, limited resources and labor, and delayed evacuation to definitive care.
 There are four fundamentals common to survival medicine: prevention, recognition, mitigation, and treatment.
 Assess these fundamentals during planning and preparation activities and include relevant physical and psychological factors.
-Additionally, they form the basis for effective organization, training, and equipping efforts by the commander and staff, unit recovery force and the individual. *Planning*

-is the art and science of understanding a situation, envisioning a desired future, and laying out effective ways of bringing that future about (ADP 5-0\).
+Additionally, they form the basis for effective organization, training, and equipping efforts by the commander and staff, unit recovery force and the individual. *Planning* is the art and science of understanding a situation, envisioning a desired future, and laying out effective ways of bringing that future about (ADP 5-0\).

 **Sustenance**